 Read More: Best Nuclear War Movies of All Time

 8. Me and Earl and the Dying Girl (2015)

-After TFIOS popularised terminal cancer romance movies to a large extent, we witnessed ‘Me and Earl and the Dying Girl’.
-A touching movie on teenage adorations and the ensuing pain, ‘Me and Earl and the Dying Girl’ is all about three friends – Greg, Earl and Rachel (Rachel, who’s been diagnosed with cancer).
-While Greg and Earl work together to make short films with Greg continuing his high school at the same time, Rachel’s leukaemia worsens by the day.
-Distressed by a forced-upon friendship with Rachel, Greg (and eventually Earl) end up making a short film on Rachel herself, with the latter on her deathbed.
-And also Greg’s realisation that Rachel cared for him all the while, whereas he never did as much, the movie is all about Greg’s time spent with Earl and Rachel, shown from a first person’s viewpoint.
+After TFIOS popularised terminal cancer romance movies to a large extent, we witnessed ‘Me and Earl and the Dying Girl.’
+A touching movie on teenage adorations and the ensuing pain, ‘Me and Earl and the Dying Girl’ is all about three friends – Greg, Earl, and Rachel (Rachel, who’s been diagnosed with cancer).
+While Greg and Earl work together to make short films, with Greg continuing his high school at the same time, Rachel’s leukemia worsens by the day.
+Distressed by a forced-upon friendship with Rachel, Greg (and eventually Earl) end up making a short film about Rachel herself, with the latter on her deathbed.
+And also Greg’s realization that Rachel cared for him all the while, whereas he never did as much, the movie is all about Greg’s time spent with Earl and Rachel, shown from a first person’s viewpoint.

 Read More: Best Movies About Alcoholism of All Time